Cashmere wool: Production

 China is the largest producer of raw cashmere, with production estimated to be 19,200 metric tons (in hair) per year in 2016.
 Mongolia is second with 8,900 tons (in hair) as of 2016, while Afghanistan, Iran, Turkey, Kyrgyzstan and other Central Asian republics produce lesser amounts.
 The annual world raw production is estimated to be between 15,000 and 20,000 tons (13,605 and 18,140 tonnes) (in hair).
-Pure cashmere, resulting from removing animal grease, dirt and coarse hairs from the fleece, is estimated at 6,500 tons (5,895 tonnes).
+Pure cashmere, after removing animal grease, dirt and coarse hairs from the fleece, is estimated at 6,500 tons (5,895 tonnes).
 Ultra-fine Cashmere or Pashmina is still produced by communities in Kashmir but its rarity and high price, along with political instability in the region, make it very hard to source and to regulate quality.
 It is estimated that the average yearly production per goat is 150 g.

 Pure cashmere can be dyed and spun into yarns and knitted into jumpers (sweaters), hats, gloves, socks and other clothing, or woven into fabrics and then cut and assembled into garments such as outer coats, jackets, trousers (pants), pajamas, scarves, blankets, and other items.
 Fabric and garment producers in Scotland, Italy, and Japan have long been known as market leaders.
 Cashmere may also be blended with other fibers to bring the garment cost down, or to gain their properties, such as elasticity from wool, or sheen from silk.

 The town of Uxbridge, Massachusetts, in the United States was an incubator for the cashmere wool industry.
 It had the first power looms for woolens and the first manufacture of "satinets".
 Capron Mill had the first power looms, in 1820.
 It burned on July 21, 2007, in the Bernat Mill fire.

 In the United States, under the U.S. Wool Products Labeling Act of 1939, as amended, (15 U. S. Code Section 68b(a)(6)), a wool or textile product may be labelled as containing cashmere only if the following criteria are met: